 Causative or contributing factors in CRF may be:

-Patients with less daytime activity, restless sleep, and obesity were noted to consistently report higher levels of CRF.
+Patients with less daytime activity, restless sleep, and obesity were noted to have consistently higher levels of CRF.

 Sleep disorders clearly contribute to fatigue and may differentially affect fatigue ratings, depending on the time of the rating.
-A study that evaluated fatigue in women undergoing radiation therapy for breast cancer found that sleep had a greater influence on morning fatigue values than on evening fatigue scores.
+A study that evaluated fatigue in women undergoing radiation therapy for breast cancer found that sleep had a greater influence on fatigue values in the morning than in the evening.
 However, fatigue and sleep can also be distinct problems.
 One study found that the use of cognitive behavioral therapy resulted in significant improvement in sleep quality but did not significantly affect CRF.

 Refer to the PDQ summary on Sleep Disorders for more information.